What Makes a Great Website in 2025? The Do’s and Don’ts

 The short answer?
 UH, YES!

 That can make it challenging to build your audience because getting your content to reach the people who need it can be tricky.
 Even if you’re willing to spend a monthly budget on paid advertisements (versus trying to reach users organically), there are no guarantees you will get them to the right people.
 Plus, you are at the mercy of choices that tech billionaires like Mark Zuckerberg and Elon Musk are making…yikes.
+What if they decide to ban your account?
+We’ve seen it happen, and it’s not fun to realize the way you make your living is gone.
+POOF!

 Learn the Do’s and Don’ts to Refresh Your Website

 If you search “great website design,” you’ll find articles that give tips and tricks to make your website stand out from many other sites.
 Often, these posts are influenced by the author’s personal biases.
 They may not unpack website design best practices that consider web accessibility, proper SEO hierarchy, and comprehension rates of color and typographical choices.
+(Yes, we actually care about how readable the type is and that the colors are saturated enough-we go as far as to test it!)

 Keep reading to learn Design Powers do’s and don’ts for refreshing the website you already have!